 - Administrative and customer service costs

-- Costs related to facilities replacement, rehabilitation, and upgrade of the water and wastewater systems
+- Costs related to facilities replacement, rehabilitation, and upgrade of water and wastewater systems

 Central factors necessitating rate increases at this time include: